trustedanalytics/apployer/README.md

 1. Run `apployer deploy` command.
 See `apployer deploy --help` for details and example usage.

 ## Setup
+* Install prerequisites:
+    * Ubuntu Desktop:
+        + `$ sudo apt-get install python-dev libffi-dev libssl-dev`
+    * Ubuntu Server:
-* Enabling compilation of Python C extensions `$ sudo apt-get install python-dev`
+        + `$ sudo apt-get install python-dev libffi-dev libssl-dev build-essential`
+    * CentOS:
+        + `$ sudo yum install python-devel libffi-devel openssl-devel`
+        + `$ sudo yum groupinstall 'Development Tools'`
+* Install setup-tools: `$ curl 'https://bootstrap.pypa.io/ez_setup.py' -o - | sudo -E python`
-* Install in your system Python: `$ sudo python setup.py install` or inside a virtualenv: `$ python setup.py install`
+* Install apployer in your system Python: `$ sudo python setup.py install` or inside a virtualenv: `$ python setup.py install`

+Be sure that you have configured /etc/hosts properly.
+For this purpose run command hostname.
+As a result of this operation you will see hostname of your machine.
+Now open /etc/hosts file and find there one line: 127.0.0.1 <your_hostname>.
+If you cannot find it, you should add it there.

 ## Testing
 * Install Tox: `$ sudo pip install --upgrade tox`